cloudfoundry/docs-bosh/content/networks.md

 ### Prefix Delegation {: #prefix-delegation }

 Starting with Director release `v282.1.0` and stemcell `Ubuntu Jammy v1.943`, BOSH supports prefix delegation.
 The concepts of static IP addresses and reserved addresses remain as described above.
 When the `prefix` property is set, the Director assigns prefix delegations of the specified size to VMs, rather than individual IP addresses.
+As of now bosh cannot use these networks for its own communication.

 **Example cloud config:**